Last updated on .

 The Monastery of Saint George of Choziba, also known as Mar Jaris, is located in the middle of the desert near Jericho, Palestine.

-At the end of the trail there was a small amphitheater with views of the Monastery of Saint George of Choziba.
-The monastery is one of the oldest in Palestine.
-It hangs on the side of a cliff and was founded in the 420s.
+The Monastery of St. George of Choziba, founded in the 420s, is one of the oldest in Palestine.
+It hangs dramatically on the side of a cliff.

 The monastery was destroyed by the Sassanids in 614 and rebuilt in the 12th century.
 It was abandoned after the Crusaders were defeated in the late 12th century, then reestablished by the Greek Orthodox Patriarchate of Jerusalem in 1878.
 Construction finished in 1901 under a Greek monk named Father Kalinikos (1830-1909).
 The bell tower was built in 1952.

-The monastery was at the heart of a tragic incident on June 12, 2001, when its sole occupant, Father Germanos (1966-2001), born Georgios Tsiboutzakis in Greece, was murdered during the Second Intifada.
+The monastery was at the heart of a tragic incident on June 12, 2001.
+Its sole occupant, Father Germanos (1966-2001), born Georgios Tsiboutzakis in Greece, was murdered during the Second Intifada.
 Palestinian political figure Marwan Barghouti was convicted in 2004 of directing the attack.

 The third level of the Monastery of Saint George of Choziba contains the cave where it’s believed Prophet Elijah lived and was fed by ravens (1 Kings 17:5-6).
-It’s also believed that St. Joachim, the father of the Virgin Mary, stayed in the same cave for 40 days fasting and praying for God to bless him with a child.
+It’s also believed that St. Joachim, the father of the Virgin Mary, stayed in the same cave.
+He spent 40 days fasting and praying for God to bless him with a child.

 On the east side of the monastery is a cave where St. Anna, the mother of the Virgin Mary, is believed to have spent the rest of her life after the birth of the Virgin.
 St. George of Choziba (d.
 625) lived in the same cave.